Difference Between RabbitMQ vs SQS

-5. Handling Multiple clients: RabbitMQ provides a standard method and user-friendly way to multiple clients whereas SQS fails to give it in an instant way of user-friendly approach.
+5. Handling Multiple clients: RabbitMQ provides a standard method and user-friendly way to multiple clients, whereas SQS fails to give it in an instant way of a user-friendly approach.

-7. Nservice Bus: Nservice bus is supported in RabbitMQ whereas in SQS it is provided by community-run transport extension
+7. Nservice Bus: Nservice bus is supported in RabbitMQ, whereas in SQS, it is provided by a community-run transport extension

-8. Performance of RabbitMQ and SQS: RabbitMQ has a huge number of libraries for different technologies, it is an open-source and simple to use.
+8. Performance of RabbitMQ and SQS: RabbitMQ has a huge number of libraries for different technologies; it is open-source and simple to use.
 SQS shows high performance because of its sustained scalability and minimum latencies.
 The message sending method is less judgeable.
 For a high volume of data transfer, SQS offers cheap services and gives long-time support.
-It supports both types of data such as high and low but it requires a task queue to interact between the transfer.
-Even though message throughput is low it gives it the best performance.
+It supports both types of data, such as high and low, but it requires a task queue to interact between the transfer.
+Even though message throughput is low, it gives it the best performance.

 9. Limitation of RabbitMQ and SQS

 The routing key is restricted to a few subscription models but serves as an essential part of AMQP requirements.
 The documentation for admin and production is limited and has no interop demo.
 SQS fails to support multiple customers.
-If any message is removed from the network it cannot be restored or retrieved.
-If the wrong message is processed also, we cannot stop that process.
+If any message is removed from the network, it cannot be restored or retrieved.
+If the wrong message is also processed, we cannot stop that process.
 It fails to support multiple clients in the same queue.

 RabbitMQ vs SQS Comparison Table